openpnp/openpnp/GcodeDriver.md

 The driver uses this regex to look for responses from the controller.
 After sending a command it will wait for a line that matches this regex before considering the command complete.
 For many controllers this is simply `ok`, although since some controllers send additional information with command results it's better to use `^ok.*`.

+### COMMAND_ERROR_REGEX

+The driver uses this regex to check for errors in responses from the controller.
+If the regex is set, and it matches one of the responses an error will be thrown and the response message included.
+If your controller is able to send errors for invalid or improper commands, you can use this regex to make sure OpenPnP will stop when an error is received.

 ### MOVE_TO_COMPLETE_REGEX

 If specified, the driver will check for this regex in the responses after a move-to-command is sent and will not return until the regex is matched.
 This can be used to support motion controllers that return the command confirmation before movement is complete.